w3c/wai-evaluation-tools-list/content/submit-a-tool.md

       <label for="a11yloc" class="label-input">Accessibility statement (URL)</label>
       <input type="url" id="a11yloc" name="a11yloc">
       <p class="subfieldtext">
-        While an accessibility statement is not required to submit a tool, it provides valuable information on your commitment to accessibility to your (potential) users.
+        While an accessibility statement is not required to submit a tool, it provides valuable information on your commitment to accessibility to your users.
 Get started by visiting <a href="https://www.w3.org/WAI/planning/statements/" target="_blank">Developing an Accessibility Statement</a>.
       </p>
   </div>
   <div class="field">